GeniusesOfSymfony/WebSocketBundle/Resources/docs/TopicSetup.md

      */
     public function onUnSubscribe(ConnectionInterface $connection, Topic $topic, WampRequest $request) {
-        //this will broadcast the message to ALL subscribers of this topic.
+        // This will broadcast the message to ALL subscribers of this topic.
         $topic->broadcast(['msg' => $connection->resourceId.' has left '.$topic->getId()]);
     }